 This will be your only solid food for the day.
 “The better you’re feeling, the more you push the envelope,” he says.
 “If you can skip the salad, stick with green juice and coconut water.”
 If you’re eating your greens in the afternoon, plan to only drinks liquids after that.
 And remember: Jacobs advises that you only consume solid food if you’re actually hungry.

-Even if you don’t work your way up to this wellness guru’s level of dry fasting and raw eating, he does rave about the difference you’ll notice in your body after just incorporating this cleanse into your routine once a week.
+Even if you don’t work your way up to this wellness expert’s level of dry fasting and raw eating, he does rave about the difference you’ll notice in your body after just incorporating this cleanse into your routine once a week.
 And of course: Remember to, ahem, poop.